Tablature

 When the cursor is on a note, a capsule appears in the top-right corner showing the current note name and fret number.
 Tap or click it to expand the note popup, which gives quick access to note properties — tied, dead, ghost, grace, accidentals, and dynamics — without opening the tools palette.

-The Tools Palette
+The Tool Palette